yulrizka/cron/README.md

 * For Simplicity  macros (@yearly, @monthly, @daily, ...) are not supported.
 This can easily be expressed by normal expression.

+## Projects using this lib
+* TODO

+Let me know if you want to list your project here.

 ## Contributions
 Contribution are always welcome.
 Please create a github issue first and describe your suggestion/plan to have a discussion.